The Singing Ringing Tree: Production

 The film was shot in colour entirely in the studio in Potsdam, Brandenburg, East Germany.
+Set designer Erich Zander created a fairytale world that, with its deliberate artificiality, contrasts sharply with reality and dispenses with any historical elements.
+Special effects specialist Ernst Kunstmann created the special effects, particularly the many transformations within the film.

 There was later confusion as to whether the actor who played the dwarf was named Richard Krüger and died in Strasbourg, or was Hermann Emmrich who died in 1995 and is buried in Prenzlau in north eastern Germany.
 It is now thought that they were one and the same person.

 Release

-The Singing Ringing Tree was theatrically released in East Germany in 1957, where it sold 5,901,141 tickets in the country of about 17 million.
+The Singing Ringing Tree was released in East German cinemas on 13 December 1957, and was shown in West German cinemas from 14 September 1958.
+In these two years alone, nearly 6 million viewers saw the film in German cinemas.

 The film was then purchased by the BBC and cut into three parts to create a mini-series with an English-language voice-over track where the original soundtrack was simply faded up and down as opposed to being dubbed.
 According to the Radio Times entries in BBC Genome Project, it was first broadcast on BBC 1 on 19 and 26 November, and 3 December 1964 as part of the Tales from Europe strand.
 It was then repeated in March 1966, November 1969, October 1971, September 1976, April 1977 and August 1980.

+It was first broadcast on East German television on DFF 1 on 2 July1977.
+It was first shown on West German television on 3 January 1988, on West 3.

+Home media

 The original film version has been released in many countries on VHS, DVD and streaming services, and on Blu-ray in Germany by Icestorm Entertainment and the UK by Network Distributing.
 Both Blu-rays have the film in both its original widescreen theatrical and 1.33:1 television aspect ratios.
 They also have the original German-language soundtrack with optional voice-over tracks in English, French and Spanish, and various extra features.